destinmoulton/kindle-highlights-browser/README.md

 ### Kindle Highlight Browser
 ----
 Browse the contents of your Kindle's "My Clippings.txt" file.

+The notes and highlights on your Kindle are stored in a "My Clippings.txt" file.
+Unfortunately this file can be hard to parse.

 Versions available for Windows and Mac OS.